lincc-frameworks/lf-workflow-dash/README.md

      git clone https://github.com/OliviaLynn/workflow-dash.git
      ```

-   - Open the `tracked_workflows.yaml` file in the repository.

-   - Modify the YAML file to customize your LF dashboard.
+   - Modify `tracked_workflows.yaml` to customize your LF dashboard.
 Add or remove repositories and workflows as needed.
 The format to follow is:

      ```yaml
      - repo: REPO_NAME